kosma-hyzoe/userineyerface-selenium-speedrun/README.md

 I originally implemented a page object model using
 [Aquality](https://github.com/aquality-automation/aquality-selenium-java).
-I realise that abstraction and extra libraries will slow me down a bit, but this is primarily a demo of the best practices and skills - the speedruning challenge is a bonus.
+I realise that abstraction and extra libraries will slow me down a bit, but this is primarily a demo of my skills and practices - the speedruning challenge is just a bonus.
 I might create a leaner version on another branch and compare the results.